 AFS also provides a wide variety of mental health services and support for foster youth.
 All children and youth served by Alternative Family Services are learning how to cope with the events that precipitated their coming into foster care.
 Every foster child endures a different level of personal grief and trauma with the loss caused by the separation from their family.

-Benefits of Becoming Foster Families
+Benefits of Becoming a Resource Family

 Foster youth face enormous challenges, both in the present and the future.
 Many struggle in school, and find themselves afflicted by debilitating mental health concerns.
-As a result, many former foster youth deal with addiction, homeless, joblessness and other significant problems later in life.
+As a result, many former foster youth deal with addiction, homelessness, joblessness and other significant problems later in life.

 But, by opening your home today and providing a loving and supportive home to a child in need, you can give youth in the foster care system a new lease on life.